happygoluckycodeeditor/japanolearn-opensource/README.md

 ## Current Progress Status

-As of March 2025, I have steadily working on the UI of the application and hopefully by the end of April 2025, I will be able to finish Alpha V0.1 to be shipped as a demo concept for the users.
+As of April 12, we have been getting difficulties in figuring out how to build the app.
+I was doing experiments on it and I was not able to make a stable build which can be a problem later on at the end of the month.
+Currently I will keep working on the basic layout and features and cleaning the database and later work on creating a build file.

 From Mid April I will be adding some lessons and videos which will be usef for the application.
 The videos will be uploaded on youtube!
 So please look forward.